—–

 I am an Assistant Professor of Economics and Data Science at Nanyang Technological University, Singapore.

-My research focuses on the econometric analysis of large-scale time series data.
-I primarily study nonparametric methods, high-frequency econometrics, and statistical machine learning for the modelling of financial and/or other complex datasets.
+I primarily study nonparametric methods, high-frequency econometrics, and statistical machine learning for the modelling of financial data.

-• At NTU, I teach MH4519 Financial Econometrics, HE4046 Big Data in Economics and Finance, and HE7002 PhD Econometrics I (50%).
+At NTU, I currently teach MH4519 Financial Econometrics, HE4046 Big Data in Economics and Finance, and HE7002 PhD Econometrics I.

 Research Papers